 Pediatric Nurse Associate Program: A four-month, full-time course of study offered twice a year designed to prepare R.Ns. to assume an expanded role in providing primary health care to children in the community in an ambulatory child health care setting.
 The course is divided into specified blocks of time allowing for educational experiences at the training center and application of new knowledge and skills in the trainee's own ambulatory child health care setting.
 The program provides approximately 180 hours of classroom experience and 140 hours of planned clinical experience under direct pediatric supervision seeing patients in newborn and special care nurseries, inpatient units, and neighborhood health clinics.
-Course content includes: health manpower crisis in child health care; the family, child and community; interviewing and counselling; growth and development-birth through adolescence; assessment of child health including pediatric screening physical examinations and specific common problems; psychological testing; community resources and continuity of care.
-Upon completion of the program, the trainee is prepared to give family-oriented comprehensive well-child care; to assist parents to rear healthy children, and to provide anticipatory guidance to parents concerning child-rearing practices.
+Course content includes: health manpower crisis in child health care; the family, child and community; interviewing and counseling; growth and development-birth through adolescence; assessment of child health including pediatric screening physical examinations and specific common problems; psychological testing; community resources and continuity of care.
+Upon completion of the program, the trainee is prepared to give family-oriented comprehensive well-child care; to assist parents to rear healthy children; and, to provide anticipatory guidance to parents concerning child-rearing practices.
 The trainee is competent in the use of certain data collecting instruments and techniques and is thus prepared to recognize and manage specific minor common childhood illnesses, to evaluate and temporarily manage emergency problems, plan for continuity of care, and be able to perform a basic screening child health physical assessment.
 The faculty is composed of physicians, nursing educators, and specialists in a variety of fields.
 Clinical facilities used include day care centers, neighborhood health centers, Methodist Pediatric Outpatient Clinic, Fort Benjamin Harrison Pediatric Outpatient Clinic, and Methodist Hospital Family Practice Clinic.
-For further information write to Mrs. Linda Offutt, Children's Pavilion, Methodist Hospital, 1604 North Capitol Avenue, Indianapolis, Indiana 46202.
+There is also a School Nurse Practitioner track as a component of the PNA Program.
+The course is designed to prepare School Nurses to deliver health services in the educational setting where there is a geographic maldistribution of primary care providers.
+The program will admit students July 1, 1974 through December 31, 1975.
+For further information write to Mrs. Linda Gilman, Children's Pavilion, Methodist Hospital, 1604 North Capitol Avenue, Indianapolis, Indiana 46202.